duckdb/duckdb-web/docs/archive/0.8/api/c/config.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/api/c/config
+selected: Configure
 title: C API - Configuration
-selected: Configure
 ---

 Configuration options can be provided to change different settings of the database system.
 Note that many of these